microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingappointment-cancel.md

 |cancellationMessage|String|A message to acknowledge with the customer that the **appointment** has been cancelled.|

 ## Response

 If successful, this method returns a `204 No Content` response code.
 It does not return anything in the response body.

-If you attempt to cancel an **appointment** that doesn't exist, this method returns a `404 Not found`.
+If you attempt to cancel an appointment that does not exist, this method returns `HTTP 404 Not found`.

 ## Example

 The following is an example of how to call this API.

 ### Request

 The following is an example of the request.

 <!-- {